 - The White Balance setting and Color Balance (Master wheel) setting too, but to a lesser extent.

-To position the overlay the Overlay tool offers you adjustments for Horizontal and Vertical movements and Scaling.
+You position the Overlay tool with the Horizontal and Vertical movements and Scaling.
 In addition, you can set the Opacity to make the overlay more or less visible.
 A 25-50% opacity is convenient for during the shoot but a 100% opacity gives you a better idea of the end result.
 You may see for yourself in the two stacked images below.

 Overlay Cursor Tool

-Preferred file formats for the Overlay tool are TIFF, PSD, and PNG since these support transparant backgrounds.
+Preferred file formats for the Overlay tool are TIFF, PSD, and PNG since these support transparent backgrounds.
 PDF, JPEG and RAW formats supported by Capture One can also be used.

 Next Capture Naming Tool

-I discussed the Next Capture Naming tool briefly in the first part of this serie on tethering – Capture One Tethering Explained.
+I discussed the Next Capture Naming tool briefly in the first part of this series on tethering – Capture One Tethering Explained.
 However, I skipped the Presets part of it.

 A lot is happening here.
 Let’s have a closer look and explore!

-Going from top to bottom I first see the Presets field with a name of the selected preset.
-A Preset is a predefined naming format that you can retrieve easily for later purpose.
+Going from top to bottom I first see the Presets field with the name of the selected preset.
+A Preset is a predefined naming format that you can retrieve easily for later purposes.
 Made once, used many times.